Live β€’ Updated Every Second

 Which states span multiple time zones?

 Several states span multiple zones: Florida, Indiana, Kentucky, Michigan, Tennessee (ET/CT), Kansas, Nebraska, North Dakota, South Dakota, Texas (CT/MT), Oregon, Idaho (MT/PT), and Alaska (AKT/HST).
+The state-by-state reference shows where each boundary runs.